 April to June

 In the second quarter I painted the fantastic Legion Praetor, my favourite model from the Age of Darkness box.
 I completed the Killzone: Moroch I started in 2022 by finishing the Vox-antenna and the Auspex Shrine.
 The previous year I painted a Skeleton player as a test model, and now I painted all the remaining models for a complete Shambling Undead team for Blitz Bowl, the small board game variant of Blood Bowl.

 This year saw the release of the 10th edition of Warhammer 40,000, and the Leviathan launch box.
 I painted two Termagants as test models for a Tyranid Kill Team, but also for a free tutorial that you can find here.
 Around this time this year I started playing Kill Team regularly, so I painted a set of Combat Gauges.
 Other than that I painted a Land Raider Proteus for my Sons of Horus, amazing model, probably my favourite Space Marine tank model ever; Captain Mikael Fabian for my classic Firstborn Ultramarines army, and the Headman’s Curse for Warhammer Underworlds.

 I’d like to highlight Captain Fabian, who I painted for a retro review of the 2000 Citadel Colour Range, using only old paints of course.
 Have a look at the video, in which I also discuss the development of Citadel colours from the colours of the 80s and 90s to today’s paint range.

 October to December

-Otherwise, have a great 2023, and if you want to share your hobby output from 2022, feel free to join our Tale of Painters Discord channel, I’d love to have a look at your painting endeavours.
+Have a great rest of the year, and if you would like to share YOUR hobby output from 2022, head over to our Tale of Painters Discord channel, I’d love to have a look at your painting endeavours.
 Thanks a lot, and happy hobbying!

 Support Stahly on Patreon for exclusive tutorials and resources, sneak peeks, extra discounts from our partners, and more.